Welcome to The Ohio State University Saxophone Studio!

 Do undergraduate students study with a graduate teaching associate?

-No. Each student has a one hour-long lesson per week with Dr. Torres, exclusively.
+All majors have one hour-long lesson per week with Dr. Torres, exclusively.

 How much are students expected to practice?